What HomeAdvisor Says About Their Screening

 HomeAdvisor clearly states several important disclaimers.
 Understanding these is crucial:

-• Not an Endorsement: HomeAdvisor explicitly says that their screening process is not an endorsement or guarantee of a service professional’s quality, competence, or character.
+- Not an Endorsement: HomeAdvisor says their screening process does not ensure the quality or skills of a service professional.

-• Your Responsibility: It is ultimately your responsibility to conduct your own due diligence and make informed decisions about who you hire.
+- Your Responsibility: It is your job to do your own research.
+You need to make smart choices about who you hire.

 (Image 2: Insert an image here.
 Suggestion: A checklist with the words “Vet Your Contractor” on it visually.)